-Important: Suck training exercises are helpful for regaining proper tongue function.
-The exercises below are NOT intended to replace the in-person help of a lactation consultant or health care professional.
+Important: These exercises are NOT intended to replace the in-person help of a lactation consultant or health care professional.
 Any delay in seeking expert help may put the breastfeeding relationship at further risk.
+These exercises are helpful for regaining proper tongue functioning.

 Use these exercises before feeding or as a playtime activity.
 Be sure to stop any exercise that your baby dislikes.
+Always get permission from the baby to put fingers into his or her mouth.
 It is not necessary to do every exercise; only use those that are helpful for your baby.
-Before beginning, wash your hands and be sure your nails are short and smooth.
+Before beginning, wash hands and be sure nails are short and smooth.
 It is best to work directly with a lactation consultant to determine which exercises are best for you and your baby.